504 N. Kansas Street, Redlands CA 92373

 To provide a safe, healthy and loving environment for lost, stray or unwanted animals.

-To provide ongoing care, affection and attention to those animals, until such time they are reunited with their owners, adopted to new homes or euthanized in a humane manner.
+To provide ongoing care, affection and attention to those animals, until such time they are reunited with their owners or adopted to new loving homes.

 To provide public education regarding the importance of proper pet care, sterilization, vaccinations, licensing and laws pertaining to animals and their welfare.